arcus/education_modules/git_history_of_project/git_history_of_project.md

 </div>

 <div class = "important">
-If the output of a command is longer than the number of lines your console displays, you can navigate that output using the down and up arrows on your keyboard, or press `q` to skip to the end of that output.
+If the output of a command is longer than the number of lines your console displays, you can navigate that output using the down and up arrows on your keyboard, or press `Q` to **quit** the output and return to your command line, a line starting with `$`.
 </div>

 Maybe you want to look one step further back into your work.
 By using `HEAD~n` you can look back n checkpoints in your repository.
 The `~` symbol is named "tilde" and pronounced "TIL-duh."